yellowflash7/catalog_project/README.md

 * Install virtual box and vagrant
 * Clone this repository in your vagrant folder
-* Run the followin commands to start vagrant
+* Run the following commands to start vagrant
-             * vagrant up
+             1. vagrant up
-             * vagrant ssh
+             2. vagrant ssh

 * Cd into your vagrant catalog_project directory
 * If you are recieving an error in port 6000 then reconfigure your vagrant file to porforward port 6000 to 7000